Analysis of chaos and regularity in the open Dicke model: Abstract

 \section{Abstract}

-We introduce a criteria to numerically find the complex spectrum of the open Dicke model and present a detailed analysis when dissipation is due to cavity losses.
+We present an analysis of chaos and regularity in the open Dicke model, when dissipation is due to cavity losses.
+Due to the infinite Liouville space of this model, we also introduce a criterion to numerically find a complex spectrum which approximately represents the system spectrum.
+The isolated Dicke model has a well-defined classical limit with two degrees of freedom.
 We select two case studies where the classical isolated system shows regularity and where chaos appears.
-To characterize the open system as regular or chaotic we study regions of the spectrum taking windows over the absolute value of its eigenvalues.
-Our results agree with the Grobe-Haake-Sommers (GHS) conjecture for Markovian dissipative open quantum systems, finding the expected 2D Poisson distribution for regular regimes, and the distribution of the Ginibre unitary ensemble (GinUE) for the chaotic ones, respectively.
+To characterize the open system as regular or chaotic, we study regions of the complex spectrum taking windows over the absolute value of its eigenvalues.
+Our results for this infinite-dimensional system agree with the Grobe-Haake-Sommers (GHS) conjecture for Markovian dissipative open quantum systems, finding the expected 2D Poisson distribution for regular regimes, and the distribution of the Ginibre unitary ensemble (GinUE) for the chaotic ones, respectively.